FAQ – qualifications

 - Complete the Online Knowledge Test

-What is involved in completing this course?
+What is involved in completing the Event Group qualification?

 - Each Event Group is split into sections, sub-sections and multiple choice questionnaires.